What is blockchain? Everything you need to know about blockchain technology

 Without Accounting there is no commerce, trade or business as we know it today, thus there would be no use for blockchain technologies.
 Without cryptography, the solutions to our accounting problems via blockchain would not be possible.

 1976, a paper by Diffie Whitfield and Martin E. Hellman was written and released named “New Directions in Cryptography”.
-This paper discussed the concept of a distributed ledger, which is a database that is consensually shared and synchronized across multiple global sites and international systems.
+This paper discussed the concept of a distributed ledger, which is a database that is consensually shared and synchronised across multiple global sites and international systems.
 The paper also discussed the concepts of Public-key cryptography introducing the concept of public and private keys, which is found everywhere in the blockchain world today.

 As cryptography enhanced over the years, another paper titled “How to Time-Stamp a Digital Document” by Stuart Haber and Scott Stornetta was released in 1991.
 This paper laid out the concept to timestamp data and secure its authentic origin and history throughout time.